7 Ways you can Make Money with Live Streaming in 2022

 Earning money from the comfort of your house (read: bed) is no rocket science anymore.
 Back in the day, making money meant breaking your back as an employee or struggling through intense pressure being a business owner.
 Thanks to technological advancements, you can now get paid simply for live streaming.

 Research suggests that today’s tech-savvy audience prefers spending 3x more time watching a live video.
 Interestingly, 47% of the people are streaming more live videos today than last year.
 Most importantly, as 2020 saw the online video boom, 2022 is not expected to be an exception.
 Hence, live stream monetization is a goldmine!
 Go live, earn money!

 There are countless ways you can monetize your live streams and earn money by live streaming.
 Here are a few:

 You must have noticed the short ads that keep popping up (and irritating) while you’re watching your favorite show on YouTube.
 And you’re only able to skip after a wait of 5 seconds.
 These short clips are ads that help content creators earn.
 And it is one of the easiest techniques to monetize your live streams.
 You can do it in two ways:

-- Banners or companion ads – These appear on the bottom of the stream and excite and encourage your viewers to click.
+- Banners or companion ads – These appear at the bottom of the stream and excite and encourage your viewers to click.
 However, they can also be easily removed.

-YouTube offers pre-roll and mid-roll ads, Facebook Live offers mid-roll ads if you meet the viewership criteria, while Twitch offers in-stream ads.
+YouTube offers pre-roll and mid-roll ads, Facebook Live offers mid-roll ads if you meet the viewership criteria, and Twitch offers in-stream ads.